junxit/us-congress-bills-116/metadata.md

 - 2019-03-13 — Committee on Small Business and Entrepreneurship.
 Hearings held.
 - 2019-03-13 — Introduced in Senate
 - 2019-03-13 — Read twice and referred to the Committee on Small Business and Entrepreneurship.
+- 2019-03-27 — Committee on Small Business and Entrepreneurship.
+Ordered to be reported without amendment favorably.
+- 2019-04-01 — Committee on Small Business and Entrepreneurship.
+Reported by Senator Rubio without amendment.
+Without written report.
+- 2019-04-01 — Committee on Small Business and Entrepreneurship.
+Reported by Senator Rubio without amendment.
+Without written report.
+- 2019-04-01 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 51.